pbatard/fasmg-ebc/README.md

 * If you have QEMU installed, you can add a `qemu` parameter to run the application (e.g. `make hello qemu`)
   You can also add one of `x64`, `ia32`, `arm` and `aa64` to run the application against a specific UEFI architecture (e.g. `make hello qemu aa64`)
-* Also, if you have extracted the EBC Debugger into the root directory, you can add the `debug` parameter to run the assembled executable through the debugger (e.g. `make ebctest debug`)
+* You can also debug the samples with the EBC Debugger by replacing `qemu` with `debug` (e.g. `make arch debug arm`).
+The EBC Debugger will be automatically downloaded for the required arch.